brooklynrail/brooklynrail-platform/content/events/2023/09/charline-von-heyl.md

 ---
 title: "Charline von Heyl "
-deck: Featuring von Hayl and Raphael Rubinstein, with Judith Goldman
+deck: Featuring von Heyl and Raphael Rubinstein, with Judith Goldman
 summary: Artist Charline von Heyl joins Rail Editor-at-Large Raphael Rubinstein for a conversation.
 We conclude with a poetry reading by Judith Goldman.
 people: